pylint-dev/pylint/doc/development_guide/testing.rst

 unless they include tests.

 Before you start testing your code, you need to install your source-code package locally.
-There are 2 ways we recommend to do so and you can do it in either way:

-1. inside your forked repository run: python setup.py develop
+To set up your environment for testing, open a terminal outside of your forked repository and run:

-2. outside your forked repository run: pip install -e <forked_repo_dir_name>
+      pip install -e <forked_repo_dir_name>

 This ensures your testing environment is similar to Pylint's testing environment on GitHub.